 Connect with others in the industry.
 Share ideas, ask questions, learn, and grow!
 To access our community groups CLICK HERE!

 Tune in every Wednesday at 10 A.M.
-(Arizona Time) for a conference call with Bryce Cleveland, founder and CEO, and the Scalpa Team.
+(Arizona Time) for a video conference call with Bryce Cleveland, founder and CEO, and the Scalpa Team.
 We are here to answer any questions you may have or just listen in and learn something new.
 This is a great way to connect with others in the industry to ask questions, share work, and grow knowledge!

 Still have questions?
 Submit them here and we will respond within 24 hours.

 Most people interested in intradermal cosmetics will elect to visit your clinic for a consultation appointment before committing to a procedure.
 As the first impression of you, your work, and your business, the consultation appointment is as crucial as it is exciting.
 Your office and procedure room must be organized, tasteful, and clean.
 From the smallest details up, these spaces should exude professionalism and expertise.
 A disorganized, unprofessional, and unsanitary environment will cost you many clients.

 Upon arrival, you should collect the client’s name, address, telephone number, and medical history.
 Questions that will help assess your client’s candidacy are included in the sample custom form.
 Information on procedure(s) in which the client has interest, pertaining fees, and the client’s specific concerns should be recorded either during the consultation or immediately after.

 As a professional, be sure to discuss all considerations and complications which may arise during and as a result of the procedure(s).
 The importance of your internalizing comprehensive knowledge cannot be stressed enough.
 From this knowledge, you must prioritize thoroughly educating and fully informing your client of any and all risks involved.
 Be considerate of the health and welfare of your client.

 Above all, be honest – even if it means losing a sale.